 Here's a link to apply with Uber.

-* This opportunity with Uber is to be a driver-partner.
-As a driver partner, you are an independent contractor.
-Stated trip earnings of $570.27 per week are based on 40 hours of driving per week using the net median national earnings of driver partners from February 2018.
+* This opportunity is for an independent contractor, and consecutive hours on the road may not exceed specified limits.
+Stated trip earnings of $625.45 per week are based on 40 hours of driving per week using the net median national earnings of driver partners from 3/1/2018.
 Median earnings in your specific location may be lower than the national figure.
 Actual earnings vary depending on number of rides accepted and taken, time of day, location and other factors.

 DoorDash is an on-demand food delivery service that’s located in more than 300 cities.